How to Conduct an HR Investigation in 8 Steps: Everything You Need to Know

 And after an investigation, circle back to the HR investigation process and look for gaps you can fill or ways to better train employees on policies so you may have fewer investigations in the future.

-11 HR Investigation Questions for Witnesses
+11 HR investigation questions for witnesses

-The questions you ask employees involved in an HR investigation will vary based on what violations you are investigating and who you are questioning.
+The questions you ask those employees involved in an HR investigation will vary based on what violations you are investigating and who you are questioning.

 The Society for HR Management (SHRM) suggests a few general questions that apply to most situations: